Ark223/ACE/README.md

 Console.WriteLine("Tricks won by NS: " + tricks);
 ```

-You can also clone the current game state to try out different plays without affecting the original game:
+You can clone the game state to explore different plays independently, without affecting the original game.

 ```csharp
 var copy = game.Clone();